 It is much more than just the precaution and more about unanimous acceptance of the fact that any potential fire hazards can only be combatted when façade systems, materials and testing are given due importance.
 Here, the focus should be on the holistic approach towards analyzing the performance of façade materials, aspects of façade design for fire safety, fire testing of façade materials along with the importance of compartmentalisation and much more.

-Important Aspect Of Facade Designs For Fire Safety
+Important Aspects of Facade Designs For Fire Safety

 Triangle mark for breakable panel